 In these areas we plan seminars, workshops, conferences and art projects and undertake them either ourselves or in cooperation with partners.

-The resulting collection of secondary literature as well as the growing library of “banned books” is part of our publicly accessible Freedom Library.
+The resulting collection of secondary literature as well as the growing library of “banned books” will become part of our publicly accessible Freedom Library.